Florida school board candidate: Doctors who treat transgender kids ‘should be hanging’ from tree

 SANTA ROSA COUNTY, Fla.
-(WFLA) — A Santa Rosa County school board candidate publicly stated that doctors who prescribe gender-affirming treatments to transgender children should be hung from trees.
+(WFLA) — A school board candidate in Santa Rosa County, Florida publicly stated that doctors who prescribe gender-affirming treatments to transgender children should be hung from trees.

 According to a Pensacola News Journal report, Alisabeth Janai Lancaster made the comment during a political forum Monday night.